matrix-org/matrix-spec-proposals/proposals/3215-towards-decentralized-moderation.md

  - on large servers, they quickly end up bombarded with reports, which makes them unable to take action;
  - they may not be interested in moderation in the first place.

+In addition, the existing API is meaningless with Matrix P2P.

 This proposal redesigns the abuse reporting mechanism to:

 - decentralize it;
 - make it possible to reach moderators, rather than homeserver administrators;
-- produce structured data that can be consumed by tools or bots.
+- produce structured data that can be consumed by tools or bots;
+- move to a setting that works regardless of whether Matrix is homeserver-based or P2P.

 The expectation is that this will allow the Matrix community to experiment with tools that display abuse reports nicely and/or bots that can deal with abuse reports.